Applications for Fall 2017 admissions are now available at the bottom of this page.

 There are 3 cohorts available for our graduate program.
 An applicant must choose only ONE to apply to and must specify which cohort applying to.
 If you are unsure of which cohort fits you best please review the graduate program information and all three options by clicking here.

-Please note ALL application materials must be received by the date listed:
+Please note ALL application materials must be received by February 17, 2017:

 Your application will not be reviewed by the Department of Communication Sciences and Disorders until the application is complete.
 Applications that are not completed by the deadline will not be considered for admission.